rozenn-pineau/Drought-paper/README.md

 After filtering, kept 35 out of a possible 786261 Sites Run Time = 4.00 seconds
 ````
-Why did we lsoe one site here ?
+Why did we lose one site here ?

+## Checking : Does ancestry predict response to drought ?

+Our expectation is that var. rudis ancestry is better adapted to drought than var. tuberculatus.
+Do we see this in our ancestry calls ?
+This is also simply a way to make sure that our pipeline was coded correctly.